-There are many ways to build your EndNote library - one way is to enter your references manually.
+There are many ways to build your EndNote library.
+One way is to enter your individual references manually.
 You may also need to correct or complete the data in references which have been imported.

 To add a reference manually: